 Can I purchase further shares of my home?

-Under the shared ownership scheme you purchase a particular percentage of your property.
-Under the terms of your lease you can purchase further shares of your home to enable you to gradually build up the amount that you own.
-This is known as staircasing.
+Under the shared ownership scheme and the terms of your lease you are permitted to purchase further proportions of your home to enable you to gradually build up the amount you own.
+This process is called staircasing.